bmm00000/practice/js/ES6/NOTES.md

 primitives: boolean, number, string, null, undefined, symbol

+you get NaN when you are working with numbers and something goes wrong. for example: Math.sqrt(-1)

 remember difference between null and undefined (null is assigned, whereas undefined is what happens when you don't assign a value to a variable).

 objects: properties are key-value pairs